-Now that you’ve got fresh, clean clothes, there are a few important things to remember when drying them.
+Now that you have fresh, clean clothes, there are a few important things to remember when drying them.
 It’s important to choose the correct temperature for drying to prevent shrinkage and damage to the garments’ fibers.
-But first, don’t forget to take laundry out of the washer immediately to prevent musty smells from forming.
+Do not forget to take laundry out of the washer immediately to prevent musty smells from forming.

 Before drying, check your items’ care labels.
 Some fabric types cannot be tumble dried, so you'll want to set those pieces aside to air dry.
 To help you get the best results, here’s a quick guide to fabric care labels’ drying symbols.

-Now, be sure not to overload your dryer so all your garments have enough room to tumble.
-Add a Bounce dryer sheet to stop wrinkles and prevent static, and you’re good to go!
+Be sure not to overload your dryer so all your garments have enough room to tumble.
+Add a Bounce® Dryer Sheet to stop wrinkles and prevent static, and you’re good to go!

 To best preserve the cleanliness of your garments and prevent wrinkling of fabric, it’s always a good idea to hang or fold them as they come out of the dryer.
 As always, consult your care label for instructions on whether or not you can iron garments, and always return your clothes to their proper closet or drawer as quickly as you can.

 Of course, if you’re wondering what you should hang versus what should be folded away in a drawer, that will depend on how much space you have in your closets or dressers and what your personal preferences are.